thefrontside/microstates/README.md

 <Calendar.Component model={MyCalendar} />;
 ```

-At these point, these are psycode, but Microstates was architectured to allow these kinds of solutions to be created.
+At these point, these are pseudo, but Microstates was architectured to allow these kinds of solutions to be created.

-### Framework Agnostic Solutions
+## Framework Agnostic Solutions

 Competition moves our industry forward but concensus builds ecosystems.